 5. Have the contacts that have their birthday today

 The contacts have the field Birthdate which can be used on a target group condition to identify the contacts that have their birthday that day.
 This is done by first selecting the Birthdate field and setting a condition Same day and a value “0 day”.
 NOTE.
 The Same day condition only takes date and month into account, not year.
 Therefore, the condition should be used with target groups that should be repeated annually.

 6. Target group functions

-Adding Functions to module relations you can include or remove the contacts from different target groups to a new one.
+Adding Functions to module relations you can include or remove the contacts from different target groups or reports made by report generator to a new one.
 In the condition, you can also decide whether the used target group will update, when the target group with the condition is updated (dynamic), or the information will only be used (static).